znorx/cas1/README.md

 Whether you’re a seasoned programmer, a hobbyist, or a student of computer science, this project promises a rewarding challenge.
 It’s about learning, experimenting, and paying homage to one of the most influential pieces of computing history, all while creating something new and unique.

+For the cost of a board, you will witness the assembly of a computer in real-time, gaining comprehensive understanding of each component throughout the process.